lemonyte/lemonyte/README.md

 ## 📧 Contact

-If you have any project ideas, requests, or questions, don't hesitate to get in touch with me!
+If you have a project idea, request, question, or just want to chat, don't hesitate to get in touch with me!

 <p>
   <img align="center" src="assets/discord.svg" alt="Discord" height="24" width="24" />